IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 grep gene-SAOUHSC_00079 belebele.bed
 ```

->> Print the line that contains the gene-CD630_RS00010 gene name in the file belebele.bed.
+>> Print the line that contains the gene-CD630_RS00010 gene name in the gnagnagna.bed file.
 What is the starting position (given in the 2nd column)? <<
 ( ) 74750
 ( ) 94950
-(*) 84750
+(*) 1561
 ( ) 750

-If we do it now for gene ABC in the same file:
+If we do it now for gene ABC in the belebele.bed file:

 ```bash
 grep ABC belebele.bed